MicrosoftDocs/memdocs/memdocs/intune/fundamentals/policy-map-access-requirements.md

 For Android, this setting was only supported on Samsung Knox devices in Basic Mobility and Security.

 Intune requires additional settings be configured when deploying email that weren’t available in device security policies.
-See details.
+For more information, see [Additional settings required by Intune for email profiles](#additional-settings-required-by-intune-for-email-profiles).

 [!INCLUDE [blockorallow](../includes/block-or-allow.md)]